-(iv) Alterations to NBC TG 15: Business Combination
+(i) Alterations to CPC 15 (R1): Business Definition

 In October 2018 the IASB issued alterations to the business definition in IFRS 3, with these alterations reflected in review 14 of the CPC, altering CPC 15 (R1) to help entities determine whether an acquired set of activities and assets constitutes a business or not.
 They clarify the minimum requisites for a company, eliminate the assessment as to whether market participants can substitute any absent element, include guidelines to help entities assess whether an acquired process is substantive, outline better business and products definitions and introduce an optional fair value concentration test.
 New illustrative cases have been supplied along with the alterations.